 But the REAL reason I try to force myself not to turn up my nose at something just because the mindless masses are all about it is because I “missed out” on the first few years of Twilight fangirling for that very reason.
 It was everywhere so I avoided it.
 Then I caved, tried it, loved it, and regretted not falling in sooner.
 That was a life lesson for me, as dumb as it sounds.
 Stop being so stubborn!

-So, with that mindset, I feel it is my duty to honour my own culture – as a millennial white girl – and NOT take a stance again the ubiquitous pumpkin spice latte.
+So, with that mindset, I feel it is my duty to honour my own culture – as a millennial white girl – and NOT take a stance against the ubiquitous pumpkin spice latte.
 I figure I should probably try it, right?
 It’s been “a thing” for several years already.
 Perhaps resistance is futile.

 I very recently finally tried chai tea for the first time and am on board with the millions of people who are in league with Oprah, loving the chai.
 Hot, iced, or in frappuccino form, tap a vein and plug me in.
 I love that shit.

 Since I don’t drink coffee, apart from the occasional mocha, PSL has never really been approachable for me.
-Alas, Starbucks just introduced a PS Chai with their annual re-release of PSL.
+But hurrah, Starbucks just introduced a PS Chai with their annual re-release of PSL.
 I discussed it with a friend (I never take these decisions lightly, you know.) and we agreed that if I am to succumb to pumpkin spice addiction, the chai version is a good gateway drug.

 I’m sitting in a Starbucks right now as I write this, sipping on my very first pumpkin spice beverage.